Harren Jhoti: Honours, fellowships and awards

 Jhoti's scientific achievements have been recognised by the Royal Society, the Royal Society of Chemistry, the Royal Society of Biology and the Academy of Medical Sciences.
 He has also received the UK BioIndustry Association (BIA)'s Lifetime Achievement Award (2018) and the European Federation for Medicinal Chemistry's Prous Institute-Overton and Meyer Award for New Technologies in Drug Discovery (2012).
 Jhoti has previously been recognised as the Royal Society of Chemistry's Entrepreneur of the Year Entrepreneur of the Year (2007).
-He has also served on the board of the BIA between 2013-2015.
+He has also served on the board of the BIA between 2013 and 2015.

 Jhoti has been published in Nature and Science, and was featured in Time magazine after Astex was named a Technology Pioneer by the World Economic Forum in 2005.

 Jhoti was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to cancer research and drug discovery.